idaholab/EMRALD/emrald-docs/src/guide/Modeling/xmppProtocol.md

 For XMPP message passing a server is used to send messages from one client to another.
 The server handles a the message authentication and send/receive verification.
 EMRALD has a built in XMPP Server and automatically runs it if the model contains a reference to and external application.
 See [External Simulations](/guide/Modeling/externalSims.md).
 To couple with another application requires some software development, you must add an XMPP package suitable for the source code of the application or write a wrapper that is able to handle the message requirements and call the applications API.

 ## Linking Process
-When opening an EMRALD model with containing a reference to and external application, you must establish a connection to that application before you can run the model.
-(See ) Every message specified in EMRALD for that reference will be sent to the assigned XMPP connection and for each event received from that application EMRALD will see if the name matches a linked variable specified for it.
+When opening an EMRALD model with containing a reference to and external application, you must establish a connection to that application before you can run the model, see [Linking Process](#linking-process).
+Every message specified in EMRALD for that reference will be sent to the assigned XMPP connection and for each event received from that application EMRALD will see if the name matches a linked variable specified for it.
 If there is a match, that variable will be updated with the value from the event.

 # Message Requirements
 The following outlines what is used to connect, the messages passed between EMRALD and the simulation client, and a recommendation on the structure for processing and sending messages.